tobiasbriones/blog/swe/cs/fp/domain/design/removing-record-redundancy-with-sum-and-refinement-types/index.md

 data QuadrantalOrientation = Horizontal | Vertical -- { 0, 90 } deg

--- Defines the angle to build an oriented segment which must be exactly in -- (-90, 90]deg. data Orientation
+-- Defines the angle to build an oriented segment, which must be exactly in -- (-90, 90]deg. data Orientation
   = Quadrantal QuadrantalOrientation